earkevin11/Azure-Firewall-Service/README.md

 - Try accessing the internet now within demovm
-- Users will not be allowed because there isn't a application allow rule
+- Users will not be allowed because there isn't a application allow rule in the azure firewall service

 <p align="center">